apache/druid/docs/development/extensions-core/datasketches-tuple.md

 ### Example on top of precomputed sketchs

-Ingest a sketch column called `user_sketches` that has two doubles in its array.
+Ingest a sketch column called `user_sketches` that has a base-64 encoded value of two doubles in its array and store it in a column called `users_theta`.

 ```json
 {